 My still life portraits investigate issues of women’s empowerment and changing identity.
 These paintings express women’s strength and struggle for equality in the 21st century.

-Starting with paper photographs of women, I fold, tear, and crumple the images to give them a new 3rd dimension, communicating both disruption and resilience.
+Starting with paper photographs of women, I fold and cut the images to give them a new 3rd dimension, communicating both disruption and resilience.
 I make large paintings of the fragile paper constructions to fix transitional moments in a solid form.

 As an American female raised in the 1980s, I have always experienced women’s cultural identity in the midst of powerful and controversial transition.
 My paintings describe the unique possibility and uncertainty of that experience.
-This work grew from multi-panel color portraits of women I was making.
-I moved to single panel paintings in black and white to make the visual statements clearer, with fewer distractions.
-Distorting photographs of women disrupts our conditioned first responses – ugly/pretty, young/old – and their associated value judgments.
+This work grew out of a series of portraits of strong women I was making.
+I moved to painting more distorted images to convey a fuller experience of being strong and female in our culture.
+Altering photographs of women disrupts our conditioned first responses – ugly/pretty, young/old – and their associated value judgments.
 Being able to clearly see the subject’s eyes shows her insistence on engaging with the world, and the burden that engagement can cause.